-Expected from 2020-21, IFRS 16 Leases supersedes IAS 17 Leases.
-IFRS 16 introduces a single lessee accounting model.
-The Partnership Board will be more likely to account for operating leases in a similar way to the current IAS 17 treatment for finance leases.
-Leases which are currently accounted for as operating leases will become financial leases and will be recognised within the Partnership Board's Balance Sheet.
+From 2022-23, IFRS 16 Leases will supersede IAS 17 Leases.
+IFRS 16 introduced a single lessee accounting model.
+Tactran will be more likely to account for operating leases in a similar way to the current IAS 17 treatment for finance leases.

-These changes are significant and the Partnership Board should consider preparation for the change in accounting treatment in advance, particularly where the 2018-19 balances will form the comparatives in future accounts.
-We will consider the Partnership Board's arrangements for complying with the forthcoming changes.
+These changes are significant, and where the 2019-20 balances will form the comparatives in future accounts, we will consider Tactran's arrangements for complying with the forthcoming arrangements.